 When the American intelligence service discovers a new class of submarine in the Russian fleet, it reignites Cold War fears of Soviet subterfuge.

-Capable of silent propulsion, Red October can reach the US – and launch its missiles – without detection.
+Capable of silent propulsion, Red October can reach the US – and launch missiles – without detection.
 But as both countries race to neuter the threat, CIA analyst Jack Ryan (Alec Baldwin) suspects the rogue Russian captain (Sean Connery) isn’t all he seems.

 The Cold War context